How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 - Knowledge transfer: Team members with varying Bash skills may struggle with sophisticated scripts

-According to the DevOps Handbook, these costs are typically offset by the reduction in manual errors and increased consistency.
-In my experience, the initial investment in good structure and documentation pays off within months.
+These costs are typically offset by the reduction in manual errors and increased consistency.
+The initial investment in good structure and documentation tends to pay off as scripts are reused and maintained over time.

 Potential Limitations